HuangZhe885/RoCo/README.md

 │   ├── train
 │   └── validate
 ```
+#  How to use
+We are improving our project platform based on CoAlign.
+You just need to replace the `box_align_v2.py` and `intermedia_fusion_dataset.py` files.

 #  Acknowlege
 This project is impossible without the code of OpenCOOD, g2opy and d3d.